-The processing of your personal data and the way in which it is used engages numerous areas of the law;
+The processing of your personal data, and the way in which it is used, engages several areas of the law:-

 “Personal data shall be obtained only for one or more specified and lawful purpose and shall not be further processed in any manner incompatible with that purpose of those purposes.”

 In other words the data controller must have a valid reason to collect your personal data and must inform you what that reason is.
 If data is collected for one reason, it cannot be used for another unrelated purpose without your express consent.
 If a company holds your name and address for a particular purpose, it cannot give that information to a mail order company without your permission.

 “Personal data shall be adequate, relevant and not excessive in relation to the purpose or purposes for which they are processed.”